blackboard/BBDN-LTI-Tool-Provider-Node/README.md

 ## How To Run the code
 All packages needed are in the package.json.

 You should have node installed (built with v7.1.0).
-Then from the project directory at the command line, type npm start.
+Then from the project directory at the command line, type `npm start`.
 This will install all of your dependencies and start the server.

 Access the application via http://localhost:3000.
 You can customize the host name and port number by creating a server/config/config_override.json file (see the server/config/config.json file for a template)

+### Base LTI 1.x functionality and Membership service
 To launch the LTI 1 tool, you must launch into the application as an LTI Tool with the url, http://localhost:3000/lti.

+### Content Item Message
+To launch the Content Provider simulation call the tool with this url, http://localhost:3000/CIMRequest.
+Add the parameter "custom_option" with a value of 1 - 5 (e.g. CIMRequest?custom_option=1) and the corresponding predefined message load from the menu

 ## Usage
 The application is very simple in its current iteration.
 Essentially there is one page with a bunch of buttons.
 Click the one you want.
 I